PekerisModeSolver

 Advantages Fast, differentiable (forward mode), multi-threaded

-Limitations Iso-velocity, range-independent, pressure-release surface, fluid half-space seabed, no seabed absorption (no leaky modes)
+Limitations Iso-velocity, pressure-release surface, fluid half-space seabed, no seabed absorption (no leaky modes)

 Differentiability ForwardDiff